akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/security-directives/authenticateOAuth2.md

 ## Description

-Provides support for extracting the so-called "*Bearer Token*" from the `Authorization` HTTP Header, which is used to initiate an OAuth2 authorization.
+Provides support for extracting the so-called "*Bearer Token*" from the @unidoc[Authorization] HTTP Header, which is used to initiate an OAuth2 authorization.

 @@@ warning